Central Bank Digital Currency with Collateral-constrained Banks: Model with CBDC and collateral-constrained banks

 \subsection{Banks}

-One of the often cited reasons in the literature for introducing a CBDC is bank market power [see, e.g., \textcite{Andolfatto2021}, \textcite{Garratt2022}].
-Specifically, banks offer lower deposit rates to extract rents, and households are willing to accept this markdown as they value the liquidity service provided by deposits.
+One of the often-cited reasons in the literature for introducing a CBDC is bank market power [see, e.g., \textcite{Andolfatto2021}, \textcite{Garratt2022}].
+Specifically, banks offer lower deposit rates to extract rents, and households are willing to accept this as they value the liquidity service provided by deposits.
 A CBDC could compete with bank deposits, reducing banks' market power.

-Our set-up follows \textcite{Niepelt2022} and assumes that each bank is a monopsonist in its regional deposit market, such that the household in a region can only access the regional bank.
-A bank lives for two periods, and at date $t$ issues deposits, $n_{t+1}$, borrows from the central bank, $l_{t+1}$, and collects government subsidies on deposits at rate $\xi_t$.
+Our set-up is similar to \textcite{Niepelt2022} and assumes that each bank is a monopsonist in its regional deposit market, such that the household in a region can only access the regional bank.
+A bank lives for two periods, and at date $t$ issues deposits, $n_{t+1}$, and borrows from the central bank, $l_{t+1}$.
 It invests in reserves, $r_{t+1}$, government bonds, $b_{t+1}$, and capital, $k^b_{t+1}$.\footnote{Bank's capital is defined as $k^b_{t+1} = n_{t+1}+l_{t+1}-r_{t+1}-b_{t+1}$.
-Alternatively, the bank can invest in loans to firms that eventually fund physical capital accumulation.} Without loss of generality, we abstract from bank equity.
+Alternatively, the bank can invest in loans to firms that eventually fund physical capital accumulation. } We interpret the productive capital held by banks as loans to non-financial firms.
+Therefore, in the following, we use the terms ``banks' capital investments'' and ``banks' loans to firms'' interchangeably.
+Without loss of generality, we abstract from bank equity.

 We follow \textcite{Burlon2022} and assume that the bank is subject to a collateral requirement such that the loans they get from the central bank can not exceed a fraction $\theta_b$ of its government bond holdings.
 In this setting, government bonds are the only asset that can be pledged as collateral.
 For simplification, we abstract away from interbank loans with collateral.
 Holding government bonds gives liquidity benefits to the bank since they can use their holdings to obtain funding from the central bank.
 In other words, the bank is willing to forego a spread on the risk-free rate because of the collateral benefits of holding government bonds.
 This ``convenience yield" of government bonds reflects the additional benefits the bank derives from holding these bonds beyond their financial yield.
 Therefore, government bonds are remunerated at a slightly lower rate than the risk-free rate.